mattiaverga/OpenNGC/README.md

  - HEASARC High Energy Astrophysics Science Archive Research Center http://heasarc.gsfc.nasa.gov/
-   We used several databases from HEASARC such as mwsc, lbn, plnebulae, lmcextobj and smcclustrs.
+   We used several databases from HEASARC such as messier, mwsc, lbn, plnebulae, lmcextobj and smcclustrs.

 Where incongruences between catalogs was found we used NED as source.